Konloch/Jaxon/README.md

 + [First start by downloading Jaxon for your platform](https://github.com/Konloch/Jaxon/releases/latest)
   + Run the command `jaxon install`
     + If you're not on windows you'll have to **add Jaxon to your System-Path manually**
-+ Then start by creating a new project, this is done through code templates. (such as `jaxon template console`)
++ Then start by creating a new project, this is done through code templates. (such as `jaxon package console`)
     + `Console` - Cross-platform minified template for printing to console.
         + **Note** This template contains the in-development runtime library.
 + After you have created a template using Jaxon: